Emergency Assistance Grants

 - U of T undergraduate students can apply for the undergraduate grant through the Undergraduate Grant Application Portal

-- Log in to the Undergraduate Grant Application Portal (available as of October 1, 2020).
+- Log in to the Undergraduate Grant Application Portal.

 - Select Start New Application to begin your application.